polarmobile/polar.paywall.publisher/README.md

 ## Creating Users ##

 This section describes how to create test users and products.
-To add a new user or set of products to the test system, modify the create\_users function in the model class in model.py
+To add a new user or set of products to the test system, modify the users dictionary in constants.py